 - Cold Email Outreach

 AOL tends to outperform Hotmail in cold email campaigns.
-Thanks to its older infrastructure and less aggressive spam filtering, AOL emails are more likely to land in the recipient’s inbox especially when best practices like personalization and low-volume sending are used.
 Hotmail, on the other hand, often flags unknown senders and bulk-style emails, pushing them into spam or rejecting them entirely. - Newsletter marketing

 For warm audiences, Hotmail can perform well, particularly when senders authenticate emails with SPF, DKIM, and DMARC records.
-However, Hotmail’s policies make bulk emailing more restrictive, and marketers must use reputable ESPs to avoid delivery issues.
 AOL handles smaller newsletter sends more consistently but may lack tools or analytics for optimization.

 Deliverability and Spam Filters: AOL vs Yahoo vs Hotmail